gospotcheck/ps-code-challenge/street_cafes/README.md

   - For all other Post Codes:
     - other

-- Export and delete records of small cafes:
+- Script to export and delete records of small cafes:
   - Run ```rake remove_small_restaurants```
   - Records of small cafes are exported to ```"./db/csv/exported_restaurants_#{time_stamp}.csv"```

-- Update names of medium and large cafes:
+- Script to update names of medium and large cafes:
   - Run ```rake update_restaurant_names```
   - Names of medium and large cafes are updated to match the following format: ```category_name cafe_name```